Voyage of the Damned (Doctor Who): Plot

 The TARDIS has collided with a ship called the Titanic.
 To investigate further, the Tenth Doctor runs the TARDIS's self-repair programme and boards the Titanic, which the Doctor discovers is an interstellar cruiser from the planet Sto.
 Modelled after the Earth ocean liner Titanic, the ship is orbiting present-day Earth to observe "primitive cultures"—specifically, Christmas.
 The Doctor decides to stow away, and joins a party of aliens including the waitress Astrid Peth on a brief excursion to London.
 However, the populace of London fled in fear because of extraterrestrial attacks over the previous two Christmases.

 After the party return from the excursion, the ship's captain, Hardaker, sabotages the ship by engineering its collision with three meteors.
 The resulting collision kills most of the passengers on board and draws the ship to an extinction level collision with Earth.
 The Doctor makes contact with Midshipman Frame, a crew member who survived the collision, to help him stabilise the ship.
 En route to the bridge, the Doctor's party are repeatedly attacked by the Host, androids resembling angels who were programmed to kill the survivors.
 The Doctor breaks from the party and attempts to reach the control point for the Host.
 He is taken to the Host's leader, former cruise line owner Max Capricorn, who is a head attached to a mobile life support unit.
 Capricorn was bitter about being forced out of his own company and plotted the Titanics inevitable collision with Earth to bankrupt the company by framing the board of directors for murder; the terminally ill Captain Hardaker's part was secured by promising financial support for his family.
 To save the Doctor, Astrid rams Capricorn with a forklift, which sends both of them over a ledge to their deaths in the engine.

 The Doctor uses the Host to reach the bridge, where he uses the heat from entry into the Earth's atmosphere to restart the ship's engines.
 After stabilising the ship, the Doctor realises that the teleport bracelet Astrid was wearing backed up her molecular pattern.
 However, the damaged system can only partially regenerate Astrid.
 Astrid reappears spectral and bewildered, as the Doctor gives her a goodbye kiss before freeing her sentient atoms (described as "stardust") to roam space as energy.

-In "Journey's End", Davros taunts the Doctor about the countless people who have died for him.
-A clip from "Voyage of the Damned" featuring Astrid is shown as part of a montage.